All Episodes

 Okay, let's see.

-It is a perfect illustration of the of the way liberals and socialists do everything they can to try to control as much of our lives as possible.
+It is a perfect illustration of the way liberals and socialists do everything they can to try to control as much of our lives as possible.

-The purchase tax already levied on a small number of products like potato crisps, ice cream, confectionary, chocolate biscuits, but most food is exempt from the VAT.
+The purchase tax already levied on a small number of products like potato crisps, ice cream, confectionery, chocolate biscuits, but most food is exempt from the VAT.

 A well-designed and carefully targeted fat tax could be a useful tool for reducing the burden of food-related disease.

-All substances found on Earth, just by the way, as is oil.
+Salt, sugar, fatty foods, all natural substances, all substances found on earth, just by the way, as is oil.

 Now, they said, however, that their research only gave a rough guide to the number of lives that could be saved.